ramijames/miserably-employed-theme/README.md

 shopify theme push --unpublished
 ```

-You'll be prompted to provide a name.
+You'll be prompted to provide a name, but in this case one has already been created for our use.

 After the theme is created, you can update your theme code by running the push command without any flags: